“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Best Grand-Touring All Season Tires for Snow

 The Turanza QuietTrack is one of our favorite grand-touring tires right now, especially when it comes to long-distance cruising.
-Thanks to the ComfortCruise technology, the Turanza is easily the quietest model in its category, and also the one with the best ride quality.
+Thanks to the ComfortCruise technology, the Turanza is easily the quietest model in its category and also the one with the best ride quality.

 Despite the excellent comfort, the Turanza offers outstanding performance on the road.
-Responsiveness is top-notch, while traction and grip are among the top in its class.
+Responsiveness is top-notch, while traction and grip are among the top in their class.
 The Turanza also works very well on wet pavement, and it even puts the competitors to shame for light snow driving.

-Finally, the QuietTrack has the longest treadwear warranty of any grand-touring tire at 80,000-miles, which is simply outstanding.
-It is no coincidence then that the price is also one of the highest in the category.
+Finally, the QuietTrack has the longest treadwear warranty of any grand-touring tire at 80,000 miles, which is simply outstanding.
+It is no coincidence, then, that the price is also one of the highest in the category.